ncaudill27/ncaudill27.github.io/_posts/2019-12-08-building_my_first_cli_project.markdown

 ______________________________________________________________________________

-# HollyPop the Hollywood Celebrity quiz game
+# HollyPop the Hollywood Celebrity Quiz Game
 __________________________________

 For my initial project I wanted to build a CLI that was something a little with a little more flavor than your typical terminal experience.
 The idea for a game came from feeling the need to build something with "replay value".
 It's possible I got carried away with adding flair.